garden-io/garden/docs/reference/providers/kubernetes.md

     # The external HTTPS port of the cluster's ingress controller.
     ingressHttpsPort: 443

     # Path to kubeconfig file to use instead of the system default.
-Must be a POSIX-style path.
     kubeconfig:

     # Specify which namespace to deploy services to, and optionally annotations/labels to apply to the namespace.